 10. Bulletproof Coffee

 Bulletproof coffee is a drink that combines coffee, oil, and butter.
-It is a creamy coffee served warm and looks similar to a latte.
+Served warm, this creamy coffee looks similar to a latte.
 It typically blends a cup of black coffee with 1 to 2 tablespoons of unsalted, grass-fed butter and 1 to 2 tablespoons of something called medium-chain triglyceride (MCT) oil, a type of easily digested fat.

 The basic science behind the recipe is to provide energy through the coffee and essential fats to the brain for a balanced, non-jittery boost that lasts for hours.
 So in order to combat mental exhaustion in your workplace, this blend is definitely worth considering!

-A perfect option for those employees who need strong caffeine hit, as well as enjoy something sweet, the Vienna coffee is made up of two espresso shots, with the whipped cream mixture into the drink instead of the usual, traditional milk and sugar.
+A perfect option for those employees who need strong caffeine hit, as well as enjoy something sweet, the Vienna coffee is made up of two espresso shots, with whipped cream mixed into the drink instead of the traditional milk and sugar.
 Often topped with chocolate sprinkles, Vienna is a good office drink regardless of the weather.

 13. Nitro Cold Brew